The ‘Tiger King’ industrial complex is everything that’s wrong with Hollywood in 2020

 But by the time it all comes out, who in the world besides the egomaniac it all revolves around will still want to watch it?

-This is what show business is all about: Finding things people like and then running them deep into the ground.
+This is what show business is all about: Finding things people like and running them deep into the ground.
 Did you like Frank the Pug in Men in Black?
 Guess what, he’s in almost every scene in Men in Black 2, this time accompanied by the song, “Who Let the Dogs Out?”
 Fascinated by the Theranos saga as detailed in John Carreyrou’s best-selling book and Alex Gibney’s HBO documentary?
 Here are several forthcoming projects about it, including one also weirdly starring Kate McKinnon.
 You like Rick and Morty?
 How about an order for 70 more episodes?
 Were you shocked that The Lego Movie was actually good?
 Well, try The Lego Ninjago Movie, The Lego Batman Movie, The Lego Movie 2, Lego Masters (the competitive Lego TV series), and the upcoming Lego Batman Movie 2.

 Whoever said you can’t have too much of a good thing never had to countenance multiple simultaneous live-action Star Wars TV shows.
 (They’ll probably both be great!
 But still!)

 It’s not just a matter of diluting a brand with overabundance either.
-The rise of the Tiger King industrial complex ignores the pronounced backlash that the show left in its wake.
-As many people watched the show, a significant amount of them did not feel great about it afterward.
+The rise of the Tiger King industrial complex ignores the pronounced backlash the show left in its wake.
+As many people watched the series, a significant amount of them did not feel great about it afterward.

 The show starts out by tossing tabloid chum left and right.
 So many characters are larger than life and feel as though they’ve walked out of their own memorable documentaries to play a supporting role in one about a heavily armed polygamist magician who makes profoundly tacky country music videos.
 By the seventh and final episode, though, what seemed irresistibly quirky at first has just become sad.
 Joe Exotic is not only a walking meme-generator, he’s a convicted animal killer who also plotted to murder a woman.
 Learning everything that the Netflix series has to offer about him is a great way to cure the desire to learn anything more.